kks32-courses/hpc-containers/singularity/exercise_building_singularity.md

 ## Singularity configuration file

 We will build a container image for LAMMPS code using CentOS as the base image.
-A template Singularity configuration file is available in the `/home` directory.
+A template Singularity configuration file is shown below:

 > Create/use the lammps template configuration file `lammps.cfg`